 Mental health services offered

 The range of services and treatment approaches a platform offers directly impacts whether you can find care that matches your specific needs.
-Both Amwell and Talkspace provide evidence-based therapies but differ in their modalities and specialty areas.
+Both Amwell and Talkspace provide evidence-based therapies but differ in their service structures and specialty areas.

 Treatment approaches offered by Amwell